 "Yaw" or general instability

-- Incorrect installation of the front wheels (Chapter 10).
+- Incorrect installation of front wheels (Chapter 10).

-- Wear of bushings or parts of the hinges of the suspension or steering connection (Chapters 1 and 10).
+- Wear of bushings or joint parts of the suspension or steering joint (Chapters 1 and 10).

 - Wheel imbalance (Chapters 1 and 10).

-- Stuck tie rod end or suspension ball joint (Chapters 1 and 10).
+- Seizure of the steering rod end or suspension ball joint (Chapters 1 and 10).

-- Broken or slipping accessory drive belt - power steering (Chapter 1).
+- The auxiliary drive belt - power steering - is broken or slipping (Chapter 1).

-- Incorrect installation of the front wheels (Chapter 10).
+- Incorrect installation of front wheels (Chapter 10).

-- Bent or damaged tie rod or column (Chapter 10).
+- Bending or damage to the steering rod or column (Chapter 10).

-- Worn steering column universal joint (Chapter 10).
+- The steering column cardan joint is worn out (Chapter 10).

-- Worn bushings or parts of the suspension or steering connection (Chapters 1 and 10).
+- Worn bushings or suspension or steering connection parts (Chapters 1 and 10).

-- Broken or slipping accessory drive belt (Chapter 1).
+- The accessory drive belt is broken or slipping (Chapter 1).

 - Incorrect fluid level ("Weekly checks").